yoep/AreaControl/README.md

 - [Arrest Manager](https://www.lcpdfr.com/files/file/8107-arrest-manager-grab-peds-more-jail-points-prisoner-transport-more/)

 ## Suggestions
-**Area Control** is in early development, so feel free to make suggestion or ask for new features.
+**Area Control** is in early development, so feel free to make suggestions or ask for new features.